virginviolet/SponorBlock/README.md

 The backend server code is available here: https://github.com/ajayyy/SponsorBlockServer

-To make sure that this project doesn't die, I have made the database publicly downloadable at https://sponsor.ajay.app/database ([License](https://github.com/virginviolet/SponorBlock/wiki/Database-and-API-License)).
+To make sure that this project doesn't die, the database is publicly downloadable at https://sponsor.ajay.app/database ([License](https://github.com/virginviolet/SponorBlock/wiki/Database-and-API-License)).
 If you are planning on using the database in another project, please read the [API Docs](https://wiki.sponsor.ajay.app/index.php/API_Docs) page for more information.

-The dataset and API are now being used in some [ports](https://github.com/virginviolet/SponorBlock/wiki/3rd-Party-Ports) as well as a [neural network](https://github.com/andrewzlee/NeuralBlock).
+~~The dataset and API are now being used in some [ports](https://github.com/virginviolet/SponorBlock/wiki/3rd-Party-Ports) as well as a [neural network](https://github.com/andrewzlee/NeuralBlock).~~

 # API